-This course is approved for 0.5 hours of CLE credit in CA, CT, FL, NJ, and NY.
+This course is approved for continuing legal education (CLE) credit in CA, CT, FL, NJ, and NY: 0.5 CLE credits for CA and 0.5 CLE credits for FL.
 Reporting requirements vary by state and we recommend that you check with your state's bar association for their guidelines on reporting requirements.

 - To highlight and then explain several common legal ethics issues that arise when representing businesses, especially in transactional practice but also in litigation.